TomHyhlik/c_examples/README.md

 # c_examples
-some basic examples to play with
+some basic c examples for educational purposes

-## todo:
-json example